complexdatacollective/documentation.networkcanvas.com/_how-to/pairing.md

 ![Image](../../assets/img/key-concepts/pairing/protocol-list.png)

+## Some Guidance on Pairing

+* A field device can only pair with one Server at any given time, but a Server can deploy multiple protocols and be paired with multiple field devices simultaneously.
+If you want to pair with a new instance of Server, the connection to the formerly paired Server will be removed.
+Protocols that exist on the device will *not* removed, nor will any cases that have not been uploaded.
+* You can see what devices are paired with Server by clicking on the 'devices' icon in the upper right corner of the app.
+From there, you can check to see what devices are paired and remove any devices which should not be paired.
+Note: cleaning out old paired devices is not necessary nor will maintaining a list of old devices on Server affect performance.
+* If a field device is not paired with a Server before the interview, you can pair with it at a later time.
+This can be done from the start screen of Interviewer by going to the "Server Status" panel and initiating the pairing process through automatic discovery or pairing manually.
+Please note that the protocol must have already been uploaded to Server even if the device is not currently paired.
+You cannot "push" a protocol upstream to Server, only download a protocol that already exists and upload a new interview case.
+* Server will not enforce unique Case IDs.
+Instead, there is an internally generated UID which will be unique for all cases.
+Distinguishing cases based on Case ID is the interviewer's responsibility.

 ## Troubleshooting

 If you cannot reach Server using automatic or manual discovery following the steps above, please try the following:

 * Make sure Server is running.
 * Ensure both Server and Interviewer are connected to the same local network.
 If you wish to connect over the internet, ensure you have configured a VPN or similar.